unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > This attribute specifies the physical layout of a hardware keyboard,
 > or that the form is a `touch` layout.
 >
-> When using an on-screen keyboard, if there is not a `<layers form="touch">`
+> When using an on-screen touch keyboard, if the keyboard does not specify a `<layers form="touch">`
-> element, the hardware elements can be used for on-screen use.
+> element, a `<layers form="{hardware}">` element can be used as an fallback alternative.
 > If there is no `hardware` form, the implementation may need
 > to choose a different keyboard file, or use some other fallback behavior when using a
 > hardware keyboard.
 >
 > Because a hardware keyboard facilitates non-trivial amounts of text input,
-> it is recommended to always have at least one hardware (non-touch) form, unless a layout
+> and many touch devices can also be connected to a hardware keyboard, it
-> will only be used in touch form.
+> is recommended to always have at least one hardware (non-touch) form.
 >
 > Multiple `<layers form="touch">` elements are allowed with distinct `minDeviceWidth` values.
 > At most one hardware (non-`touch`) `<layers>` element is allowed.
 If a different key arrangement is desired between, for example, `us` and `iso` formats, these should be separated into two different keyboards.